jnoll/peos/README.md

 # Overview

-This directory contains the component of PEOS - the Process Enactment Operating System - which is an enactment system for the PML process modeling language.
+This directory contains the implementation of PEOS - the Process Enactment Operating System - which is an enactment system for the PML process modeling language.
 The source code is the result of a number of student projects carried out at the University of Colorado, Denver,